 - Simple compiler options

 - Tools to benchmark your code

 - Machine architectures

 - What is vectorization?

+- How to measure code performance

 - Parallelization with OpenMP

 - Parallelization with MPI

 - Vectorization and parallelization, examples

 Optimization and profiling

 Till now we have not paid much attention to speed and possible optimization possibilities inherent in the various compilers.
 We have compiled and linked as